transcom/mymove-docs/docs/adrs/0073-database-exports.md

 - 🔒 **User Story:** [_MB-13238_](https://dp3.atlassian.net/browse/MB-13238)
 - 🔒 **User Story:** [_MB-13183_](https://dp3.atlassian.net/browse/MB-13183)

-As part of the Advana Data Warehouse Integration effort, MilMove infrastructure must support exporting and exporting data from the MilMove database to an S3 bucket owned by Advana.
+As part of the Advana Data Warehouse Integration effort, MilMove infrastructure must support exporting data from the MilMove database to an S3 bucket owned by Advana.
 This ADR concerns the methods with which the data is pulled from the database and exported to an S3 bucket to be shared with Advana.
 This ADR does not aim to completely address data transformation or anything more precise than exporting the entire MilMove database, but such concerns may be taken in consideration when choosing an outcome that may or may not be more conducive to future reworks.

+In general, the objective is to choose a solution that meets or prioritizes most of the following criteria:
+- Fits into our current infrastructure and tech stack
+- Has low complexity and is easily updatable in the future
+- Can scale to send incremental changes of the database later, possibly including data transformation
+- Doesn't negatively impact the security of our applications
+- Is reliable (e.g. mitigates data loss when services go down)
+- Won't exceed duration/size constraints as the database grows (contraints might be determined in part by the solution itself)

 ## Proposal: AWS ECS Tasks w/Golang + S3